Back to Top

 How to Rinse Your Beard Correctly

-A proper rinse takes less than 30 seconds and keeps your beard balanced.
+A proper rinse takes less than 30 seconds and helps maintain moisture balance naturally.

 How to Wash Your Beard Properly